DhruvvMistry/multimediaapp/README.md

 # Sorting
 This the First feature which allows user to sort the file by its name,type or size. in both Ascending and Descnding orders.as for how it works it is done using js sort() function with custom condition . name and type are available in data but size is calculated once while loading the page and updates the data with size property.and then the files are sorted according to the option selected in dropdown.

-# Searching
-This feature takes the input from search bar and filters the files by it name and only displays the files which contain the string from search bar.this feature makes use of app extreemly smooth and fast.

 ```
   const [UpdatedData, setUpdatedData] = useState([])